JeorvalCM/Digital-Economy/Last assignment.md

 # Essay

 ## Describe the public acceptance of the technology.
+This relies particularly upon the social setting where it is applied, yet overall different advances have been related with social contentions.
+In the scholarly setting, there has been expanding interest and thoughtfulness regarding the public acknowledgment of innovations, as it is essential for the direction of the development of human progress.
+Truth be told, the person's longing for information has driven humankind to investigate the advances of science and apply them to human requirements and requests.
+Innovation has been characterized as an interaction, development, or mechanical strategy.
+Although sequentially evolving technologies are not isolated from the society in which they are inserted, they are part of the social environment.
+We can say that a new technology can bring about radical changes in society, while, on the other hand, the fate of that technology depends on the society in which it is applied.
+So, we can say that society's negative reaction to innovation might be because of the way that, albeit numerous advancements carry advantages to society, they can likewise present new dangers [1].

 ## Describe the impact of social networks on information and communication tech (ICT) .